 - Start by mincing your garlic and chopping your dill, if needed, and then move on to your eggplant.
 You can dice the eggplant into cubes or slices – it’s up to you.

-- Next, put your vinegar and water into a stockpot.
+- Next, put your vinegar, salt and water into a stockpot.
 Bring them to a boil.
 While you are doing this, you should also be washing seven pint canning jars.

 - While you are preparing your brine, you can also sterilize your jars and bands.
 You do not need to sterilize the lids, although you can, if you like, by dropping them in a pot of boiling water.
 The jars and bands can be sterilized by running them through the sanitize cycle on the dishwasher, or by boiling them, too, in pots of hot water.

 - Once the brine reaches a boil, start filling your jars.
 Put one clove of garlic or its chopped equivalent, a head of dill, and a bay leaf in each jar.